 Leptospirosis is a potentially fatal viral disease that affects the liver and kidneys.
 It is contracted by direct contact with urine from infected wildlife, including raccoons, rats, opossums, squirrels and skunks.
 Leptospirosis is seen in higher concentrations in specific geographical locations.
 If you live in an area where there is a known incidence for this disease, then your veterinarian will recommend the leptospirosis vaccine.
 Like the Lyme vaccine, it is administered at any time after 12 weeks of age, followed by a booster three to four weeks later, and then it is administered once annually thereafter.

-A growing number of concerns surrounding vaccination have surfaced over the years.
+Addressing the Risks A growing number of concerns surrounding vaccination have surfaced over the years.
 Some dogs have experienced mild allergic to severe, anaphylactic reactions when receiving a vaccine.
 No vaccine is without risk, and it is important to consider the levels of risks and benefits in order to make the best decisions for your pet.

 Several steps have been implemented to minimize risks.
 If a dog has a very mild allergic response to a vaccine, a veterinarian can administer an anti-inflammatory drug prior to future vaccines to avert such a reaction.
 Some veterinarians recommend holding these patients in their clinics for a couple of hours following inoculation for close observation.
 Many veterinarians have opted for using non-adjuvant vaccines, or modified live vaccines, as opposed to adjuvant vaccines.
 Adjuvant vaccines are killed viruses that contain additives that may be responsible for adverse effects.
 Most veterinarians have switched to the current recommendation of administering core vaccines to adult dogs every three years instead of annually.
 Finally, veterinarians are questioning owners and tailoring a vaccination regimen for each individual patient based on risk exposure, geographical location, age and overall health status.